The Story of Arise Haiti

 At over 10 million people, Haiti is the most populous full member-state of the Caribbean Community (CARICOM).
 The country is also a member of the Latin Union.
 In 2012, Haiti announced its intention to seek associate membership status in the African Union.
-It has the lowest Human Development Index in the Americas.
 Political violence has occurred regularly throughout its history, leading to government instability.
-Most recently, in February 2004, a coup d’état originating in the north of the country forced the resignation and exile of President Jean-Bertrand Aristide.
-A provisional government took control with security provided by the United Nations Stabilization Mission in Haiti (MINUSTAH).

 THE RESTORED PEARL

-For decades the nation of Haiti has mentioned with words such as the least, lowest, poorest, etc. We at ARISE believe in the transformation of this nation, the restoration of the pearl of the Caribbean.
+For decades the nation of Haiti has been mentioned alongside with words such as the least, lowest, poorest, etc. We at ARISE believe in the transformation of the nation, the RESTORATION of the PEARL of the Caribbean.
 We declare the Father’s love for Haiti is bringing restoration to men, women and children for the glory of His name.
 ARISE HAITI Isaiah 60:1

 Theology of Missions